Apply by July 2 for early move-in to WashU Housing, deadline for general applications TBD.

 Program Overview

 SPARK: Sustainability Leadership Training Program is a program hosted by the Office of Sustainability.
-The third cohort will take place August 18-27 on campus and at select locations across St. Louis and Illinois.
-The program will bring together student delegates from a range of green groups to learn and network with other environmentally-minded WashU students.
-A two-day overnight retreat will take place at an off campus retreat site from Monday, August 21 – Tuesday, August 22.
-The rest of the week will include half-day trips to several carefully selected locations to learn more about local historical and contemporary environmental and social issues as well as on-campus social activities.
+It will take place August 18-27 on campus and at select locations across St. Louis and Illinois.
+The program will bring together environmentally-minded WashU students to learn and network.
+It will include a two-day workshop at Shaw Nature Reserve, guest lecturers, and half-day trips to local organizations to learn more about environmental and social issues as well as on-campus social activities.

 • Leadership training and networking